KESTIO

 1. Make people want to choose your solution

-From TripAdvisor to Trust Pilot, today it's hard to choose a product or make a purchase without first sifting through comparisons and customer reviews!
-The software world is no exception, with platforms such as appvizerto name but one.
+From TripAdvisor to Trust Pilot, it is difficult today to choose a product or make a purchase without first putting the brand through the wringer of comparison sites and customer reviews!
+The software world is obviously no exception, with platforms like appvizer, to name just one.

 The difficulty is that you have no control over what happens on these platforms...

-2. Ensure the success of your next modules
+2. Ensure the success of your upcoming modules.

-Another good thing about customer communities is that they can be a veritable goldmine of inspiration and good ideas to fuel internal innovation and guide R&D investment.
+Another good aspect of customer communities is that they are a true goldmine of inspiration and good ideas to fuel internal innovation and guide R&D investments.

-Toy brand LEGO, for example, has developed a strategy via social networks and its LEGO Ideas platform to identify its future bestsellers.
-New models are chosen through a consultative and collaborative process, including the Beatles' "Yellow Submarine"!
+The toy brand LEGO, for example, has developed a strategy via social networks and its LEGO Ideas platform to identify its future bestsellers.
+The selection of new models to be marketed is carried out through a consultative and collaborative process, which notably led to the Beatles' "Yellow Submarine" model!

-Others, like Décathlon, go even further in co-designing their products with their community of customers, establishing direct collaboration between development teams and users, who sometimes propose very specific ideas for solving a technical problem or an unsatisfactory use case.
+Others, like Decathlon, go even further in co-designing their products with their community of customers, establishing direct collaboration between development teams and users, who sometimes offer very specific ideas on how to solve a technical problem or an unsatisfactory use case.

-In the same vein, Société Générale has chosen to rely on its customers to create "the LAB", a community of beta-testers to optimize the operation of its mobile application.
+Similarly, Société Générale has chosen to rely on its customers to create "le LAB" a community of beta testers that allows it to optimize the operation of its mobile application.

-As soon as the bank wishes to integrate a new feature into the app, the developers first put it online on the LAB.
-Users can then try it out for the first time and give their feedback.
+As soon as the bank wants to integrate a new feature into the app, the developers first put it online in the LAB.
+Users can then try it out in preview and give their feedback.

-They can also give their opinion on design, color, etc. The aim is to develop the solution that comes closest to the needs and expectations of its customers.
+They can also give their opinion on the design, color, etc. The goal is to develop the solution that most closely matches the needs and expectations of its customers.

 4. Nurture interest in your solution

-As already mentioned, customer communities are also formidable vectors of visibility, notoriety, legitimacy and influence!
+As we've already mentioned, customer communities are also excellent channels for visibility, awareness, credibility, and influence!

-By mobilizing their customers around the design of their products, LEGO and Décathlon not only ensure that these products "meet their public" when they are released, but also create a real teasing effect for the future product, generating a strong sense of expectation around it!
+By involving their customers in the design of their products, LEGO and Decathlon not only ensure that they "meet their audience" upon release, but they also create a real teasing of the future product and thus generate a strong anticipation effect around it!

-Without going that far, sometimes rewarding your best customers for their loyalty or diligent use of your solution is enough to create a buzz around your brand: this is whatthe start-up Tilkee did perfectly when it sent its "Black Card" to its 100 best customers., well relayed on social networks.
+Without going that far, sometimes it's enough to reward your best customers for their loyalty or their frequent use of your solution to create a buzz around your brand: this is what the start-up Tilkee perfectly achieved by sending its "Black Card" to its 100 best customers, which was well relayed on social networks.

-Finally, customer communities are a real asset when it comes to customer care.
-User forums can be more responsive than support teams, and your regular users can be the best Happiness Managers!
+Finally, customer communities are a real asset in terms of Customer Care.
+User forums sometimes prove to be more responsive than support teams, and your dedicated users are the best Happiness Managers!

-The most active self-help communities can come from unexpected quarters: every day, for example, over a hundred questions are answered on average four times by enthusiasts on the fishing tackle online sales site pecheurs.com!
+The most active mutual aid communities can come from unexpected sectors: every day, for example, more than a hundred questions receive an average of four answers from enthusiasts on the online fishing equipment sales site pecheurs.com!

-The SNCF and BlaBlaCar community self-help chats are led by experienced users, with a proven positive impact on the transformation rates observed on their sites!
+The community support chats of SNCF (French National Railway Company) and BlaBlaCar are run by experienced users, with a proven positive impact on the conversion rates observed on their sites!

-One of our customers, a manufacturer of photovoltaic panels, saw its customer community on what's app become its best support and meet with immediate success with the craftsmen who install its products : the speed and relevance of the answers provided was unrivalled when it came to solving its customers' technical difficulties.
-This enabled the company to quickly identify areas for improvement.
+One of our clients, a manufacturer of photovoltaic panels, found that their customer community on WhatsApp became their best support system and achieved immediate success with their products' installer craftsmen: the speed and relevance of the answers provided were unmatched in resolving their clients' technical difficulties.
+This allowed them to quickly identify areas for product improvement.

-These are all approaches that can be widely applied in the software publishing sector, helping you to grow your business.
+These approaches can be widely applied in the software publishing sector and contribute to your growth.

-In any case, the success of a customer community depends on a few good practices and key steps:
+In all cases, the success of a customer community should not be left to chance and relies on compliance with a few good practices and key steps:

-- Define an objective for your community: what should it contribute (to my company and its members)?
+1. Define a goal for your community: what should it contribute (to my company and its members)?

-- Define a target (What type of customer?
+2. Define a target (What type of customers?
 How to identify them?
-Recruit them?
-Build loyalty?)
+How to "recruit" them?
+How to "retain" them?)

-- Choose the channel: social networks, specialized platforms...?
-(Which channel will be the most relevant for animating this community?
-Make sure that its members "live" it autonomously).
+3. Choosing the channel: social networks, specialized platform...?
+(Which channel will be the most relevant to engage this community?
+Ensuring that its members autonomously keep it active?)

-- Reward and value the most active customers (points/benefits systems, gift vouchers, highlighting, rewards, etc.).
+5. Reward and recognize the most active customers (points/benefits systems, gift vouchers, highlighting, rewards...)

-- Set up an effective internal organization to lead the community and use the feedback generated (product/service improvement, customer relations).
+6. Establish an effective internal organization to animate the community and use the feedback generated (improvement of products / services, customer relations)

-The examples cited in this article were largely inspired by these sources:
+The examples cited in this article are largely inspired by these sources:

 https://potion.social/fr/blog/communaute-de-clients-4-exemples-concrets/

-Here are a few examples (and a comparison) of platforms dedicated to animating online communities:
+Examples (and a comparison) of platforms dedicated to managing online communities:

 To go further and learn more about targeting and building a customer file, you can also watch our webinar:

-Even professions that don't traditionally prospect, such as lawyers and notaries, are gradually looking for ways to attract new customers!
+Even professions that traditionally don't engage in prospecting, such as lawyers and notaries, are increasingly seeking ways to attract new clients!

-However, there are ways of optimizing your actions and attracting customers without (too) much effort!
+However, there are ways to optimize your actions and attract customers without (too much) effort!

 To know, to like, to trust!

-Being known, being appreciated and having a capital of trust- these are the three indicators that need to be in the green to conclude a sales conversation positively.
-So, if you want to minimize your prospecting efforts, you'll be looking first and foremost to initiate a sales approach with a target who already trusts you, who already knows you or to whom you've been recommended.
+Being known, being appreciated, and having a capital of trust, these are the three indicators that must be greenlit to successfully conclude a sales conversation.
+Also, if you want to minimize your prospecting efforts, you will primarily seek to engage in a commercial approach with a target that already trusts you, that already knows you, or with whom you will be recommended.

-To achieve this, you need to rely on your networks, both online and offline.
-If your aim is to find new customers in a relatively short space of time, you might as well start with those who already like you!
+To achieve this, you need to rely on your networks, whether online or offline.
+If your goal is to find new clients in a relatively short time while minimizing effort, it's best to start with those who already appreciate you!

-1. Take inventory!
-Take a list of all the people you are or may have been in contact with, classify them by relationship history, and identify those who could become customers.
-Don't forget that you may have relations in your network, even close ones (friends, sporting or cultural context...) who may never have asked themselves what you can offer them professionally, simply because this was not the context in which you met.
+1. Take stock!
+List the people you are or have been in contact with, classify them by relationship history, and identify those who could become clients.
+Don't forget that you may have relationships in your network, even close ones (friends, sports, cultural contexts, etc.) who may never have considered what you can offer them professionally, simply because that was not the context of your meeting.
 And yet...

-2. Adopt an attraction approach: this involves meeting your contact to get to know them better, make contact, warm up the relationship and share information.
-Be interesting before you're interested!
+2. Adopt an attraction approach: this involves meeting your contact to get to know them better, making contact, warming up the relationship, and sharing information.
+Be interesting before being interested!

-3. Look for connectors, those with a culture of networking.
-Because getting in touch with them also gives you access to their network.
-They're easy enough to identify: just look at how they came to you.
-These connectors are relationship-builders, and they love it: they work like hubs!
+3. Look for connectors, those who have a culture of networking and connecting people.
+Because getting in touch with them also allows you to access their network.
+They are quite easy to identify: just look at how they came to you.
+These connectors are relationship pointers, they like it, they function like "hubs"!

-4. Multiply your contacts.
-Every time you meet someone, ask for a recommendation, 1 or 2 names that your contact can contact!
-If you have 10 lunches, you could end up with twenty names!
+4. Multiply contacts.
+At each meeting you have, ask for a recommendation, 1 or 2 names that you can contact on behalf of your contact!
+If you have 10 lunches, you potentially end up with twenty names!

-5. Get back on track with a high-impact approach, i.e. think about what you can give in exchange, and look for reciprocity.
-Being too self-centered is counter-productive and will undermine the bond of trust.
+5. Restart an impactful approach, that is, think about what you can give in return, seek reciprocity.
+Being too self-centered is counterproductive and would attack the bond of trust.

-6. Set yourself a few benchmarks, not in terms of results, but in terms of means.
-For example, time spent per week, number of contacts, lunches...
+6. Set yourself some benchmarks not of results but of means.
+For example, the time spent per week, the number of contacts, lunches...

 7. Prepare the ingredients for success!
-Know how to pitch your products or services, prepare a brochure, a website or at least a business card.
-Be prepared!
+Know how to pitch your product or service offer, prepare a brochure, a website or at least a business card.
+Be ready!

-8. Adopt a logic of follow-up: even if it doesn't work from a commercial point of view, maintain the relationship of trust.
+8. Adopt a follow-up approach: even if it doesn't lead to an immediate sale, maintain a relationship of trust.

 Online: volume with less effort

-With digital technology, the relationship between effort and efficiency is changing dimension: social networks, and in particular LinkedIn (see our article "4 tips for increasing sales through social selling").), make it possible to reproduce your actions ad infinitum and at no additional cost.
-In the real world, you can do 200, 220 lunches a year at best.
-With digital, there's no limit.
+With digital technology, the relationship between effort and efficiency is changing significantly: social networks, especially LinkedIn (see our article '4 tips to increase sales with social selling'), the professional network, allow your actions to be reproduced infinitely and without additional cost.
+In the real world, you can do at best 200, 220 lunches per year.
+With digital, there is no limit.

-With the help of a well-turned post offering interesting content, you can reach your entire level 1 or even level 2, for a rapid impact on 500 to 2,000 people. !
-Of course, this won't be as engaging as a lunch, but repetition will help you increase your "to know", "to like" and finally "to trust" indicators.
+With a well-crafted post offering interesting content, you can reach your entire first-degree network or even your second-degree network, resulting in a rapid impact on 500 to 2,000 people !
+Of course, it's less engaging than a lunch meeting, but repetition will help you increase the 'to know', 'to like', and finally 'to trust' indicators.

-The advent of new technologies has enabled business to evolve in many areas, not least in communication and prospecting.
-To optimize your business, it's essential to integrate these new prospecting methods into your strategy.
+The advent of new technologies has enabled the evolution of business in many areas, especially in communication and prospecting.
+To optimize business activity, it is essential to integrate these new prospecting methods into your strategy.
 Find out how with this webinar:

-The idea is to be present on social networks, disseminating relevant content that will arouse the interest of web users as they search for information.
-This approach, driven by the company, doesn't mix personal and professional content, as we saw in the first post on the subject, "4 tips for increasing sales with social selling"..
-It's set up and managed by marketing, with a view to generating inbound contacts.
-To exist on social networks, there are three levels of action corresponding to three levels of involvement:
+The idea is to be present on social media by sharing relevant content that sparks the interest of users as they search for information.
+This approach, driven by the company, does not mix personal and professional content, as we saw in the first post on the subject, "4 tips to increase sales with social selling."
+It is implemented and managed by marketing and is part of the perspective of generating inbound leads.
+To exist on social networks, there are three levels of actions that correspond to three levels of involvement:

-- react to other people's publications (likes, comments, sharing...); consumes few resources, generates few results, maintains activity.
+Reacting to other users' posts (likes, comments, shares, etc.); consumes few resources, generates few results, and maintains activity.

-- choose curation, a practice that consists in selecting, editing and sharing the most relevant content on the Internet for a given query or subject; consumes a little more resources, brings visibility, but doesn't contribute to building an identity.
+Choosing curation, a practice that involves selecting, editing, and sharing the most relevant content on the internet for a given query or topic; consumes slightly more resources, provides visibility, but does not contribute to building an identity.

-- produce your own content ; consumes a lot of resources, requires a strategy, but brings significant results.
+Producing your own content: This consumes a lot of resources and requires a strategy, but it delivers significant results.

-It's this third point that deserves a little more attention.
-To succeed, there are a few rules to observe:
+This third point deserves more attention.
+To succeed, there are indeed a few rules to follow:

 1 > Be interesting

-To attract attention, to be perceived as a valuable resource providing useful content, it's better to talk about what interests the interlocutor than about yourself, i.e. to talk about subjects in which the company is an expert from the potential customer's point of view.
-In other words, prefer "How office furniture improves productivity" to "We sell desks at the best quality/price ratio".
+To attract attention and be perceived as a valuable resource providing useful content, it's better to talk about what interests the other person than about oneself, therefore addressing the topics on which the company is an expert from the point of view of the potential client.
+In other words, prefer "How office furniture improves productivity" to "We sell offices at the best value for money."

 2 > Know your target

-To address your target properly, you need to know who they are.
-Ideally, marketing and sales departments should work together to describe these targets, addressing the following themes: their profiles, their career paths, their responsibilities, their objectives, their challenges, their stresses, their constraints, the projects they're working on, their decision-making processes, the types of customers they serve, and so on: Their profiles, their career paths, their responsibilities, their objectives, their challenges, their stresses, their constraints, the projects they're working on, their decision-making processes, their beliefs, their constraints, what's important to them...
-It's understood that we're describing a typical profile that doesn't exist per se, a bit like the "average French person" in INSEE statistics.
-However, by clarifying these points, we can better visualize the target, employees will have a shared representation, and we'll become more audible thanks to adapted content.
+To effectively target your audience, you need to know them.
+We will discuss "personas" or "buyer personas."
+Ideally, marketing and sales departments should work together to describe these targets by addressing the following topics: Their profiles, their career paths, their responsibilities, their objectives, their challenges, their stresses, their constraints, the projects they are working on, their decision-making processes, their types of beliefs, their constraints, what is important to them...
+It is understood that we are describing here a typical profile that does not exist per se, a bit like the "average person" in statistics.
+However, by specifying these points, we will better visualize the target, the collaborators will have a shared representation, and we will become more audible thanks to adapted content.

-We can do this for every type of customer.
+We can do this work for each type of clientele.

-It's time to work on the editorial line, to find the points of convergence (content and form) between the company's offering and the expectations of the targeted Internet users.
-At this stage, it's a good idea to organize a brainstorming session with your collaborators, producing a maximum number of content themes on post-it notes, with a very broad exploratory work, and then synthesizing them by asking everyone for the 10 most important.
+It is then necessary to work on the editorial line, to find the points of convergence (form and substance) between the company's offer and the expectations of the targeted internet users.
+At this stage, it is interesting to organize a brainstorming session between employees, produce as many content themes as possible on post-it notes, with a very broad exploratory work, then make a synthesis by asking each person for the 10 most important ones.
 This shortlist becomes the backbone of the editorial line.
-This is an exercise to be repeated every 6 months, with a mix of news and cold topics.
-Based on the chosen themes, all that's left to do is come up with article topics and organize production.
+An exercise to be repeated every 6 months, which must mix topical themes and cold subjects.
+From the chosen themes, all that remains is to come up with article topics and organize the production.

-Or the workload can be shared between several editors, but not everyone is comfortable with the written word.
-In this case, you still need to appoint an editorial manager to validate the articles and ensure a certain degree of consistency.
+Either the workload is shared among several writers, but not everyone is comfortable with writing.
+In this case, it is still necessary to designate an editorial manager to validate the articles and ensure a certain consistency.

 Soit un rédacteur interne ou externe qui pourra se charger d’interviewer les experts pour produire ensuite le contenu.
 Cette solution a été retenue par Kestio.
 Il s’agit ensuite de varier les formats pour apporter de la diversité et intéresser encore plus largement sa cible avec des formats longs (articles…), des témoignages, des infographies…

-This is how a company, start-up or SME can initiate high-quality communication with its potential targets and then trigger sales conversations.
+This is how a company, a startup or even an SME, can initiate quality communication with its potential targets and then trigger commercial conversations.

-Eventually, digital tools will make it possible to check the effectiveness of what is produced, to ensure that what is produced is well aligned with the problems faced by web users.
-We'll be able to measure impact and audience by looking, for example, at interactions such as shares and comments, and then fine-tune if necessary.
+Eventually, digital tools will allow us to verify the effectiveness of what is produced and ensure proper alignment between the output and the concerns of web users.
+We will be able to measure the impact and audience by looking at interactions with shares, comments, and then refine as needed.

-To develop your company's communication tools, think Webinar!
-Webinars are a great way to showcase your company's activities.
-However, there are a few rules to follow: in this webinar, you'll learn how to organize a webinar that will generate more participants and leads.
+To develop your company's communication tools, consider webinars!
+Webinars highlight attractive content and promote the company's activities.
+However, they require some rules: in this webinar, learn how to organize a webinar that generates more participants and leads.

 Le Social Selling c’est donc une vitrine digitale visible par son audience directe et indirecte.